jadamsowers/trailhead/docs/CLERK_ADMIN_SETUP.md

 # Clerk-Based Admin Setup Guide

-This guide explains how the admin system works with Clerk authentication in the Scouting Outing Manager application.
+This guide explains how the admin system works with Clerk authentication in the Trailhead application.

 ## Overview